Teaching Kids to Sew and the Essential Stitches I Use

 A backstitch gives you an unbroken continuous line of stitches.
 It’s a very strong stitch for binding fabric together and is useful for decorative work.

-Teaching kids to Sew on a button
+Teaching kids to sew on a button

 Sewing or tying on a button is just an easy way for kids to attach a button to their work.
 Buttons can be very decorative and are great for indicating eyes or belly buttons on softies.